Conductor's Data API (v1)

 Note

 Conductor provides APIs for several different uses across its Conductor Monitoring and Conductor Intelligence products.
-This article describes Conductor's Data Platform API, which updates—and will eventually fully replace—the legacy Conductor Reporting API.
+This article describes Conductor's Data API, which replaces the legacy Conductor Intelligence Reporting API.
 If you are looking for information about a different API offering, consider the following articles:

 Authentication